kgh-code/dpiprobe-rest/README.md

-# dpiprobe-rest
+# dpiprobe-server

 An example REST API controller written in spring-boot with minimal dependencies.
-The application implemments a product / order book HTTP API for a sample pharmeceutical company.
-Given the API, a client can query the product catalogue for published products.
-Query the catalogue by product title.
-Insert a new product, update a product and delete a product.
+The application implemments a DPI listing API for a device monitoring company.
+Given the API, a client can query the DPI levels for a client, and offie and individual devices - with  options.
-Clients can also place orders for products.

 ## Prerequisites